ka9q/ka9q-radio/README.md

 radiosondes).
 These programs are automatically launched by the (new) Linux standard system manager program *systemd*.

 The core component is the *radiod* daemon.
-It accepts a (multicast) raw A/D stream from a front end module and executes a configured set of digital downconverters and simple demodulators for various linear and FM modes, including AM, SSB, CW and a raw IQ mode intended mainly for use by other programs.
+It reads an A/D stream from a front end and executes a configured set of digital downconverters and simple demodulators for various linear and FM modes, including AM, SSB, CW and a raw IQ mode intended mainly for use by other programs.

-Separate programs talk directly to several makes of SDR front end hardware and generates the I/Q stream for *radiod*.
-These programs currently include *airspyd* (Airspy R2), *airspyhfd* (Airspy HF+), *rtlsdrd* (generic RTL-SDR dongles), *funcubed* (AMSAT UK Funcube Pro+), *hackrf* (Great Scott Gadgets Hack RF One, receive only) and *rx888d* (RX-888 Mk II).
+Previous versions of ka9q-radio had separate programs (e.g., *airspyd*) for talking to several makes of SDR front end hardware and generated an I/Q input stream for *radiod*.
+Because of performance problems, configuration complexity and general lack of utility these separate programs have been obsoleted and the front end drivers built directly into *radiod*.
+Support is currently provided for generic RTL-SDR dongles, the Airspy R2, Airspy HF+, AMSAT UK Funcube Pro+ and RX-888 Mk II.
+Support will be forthcoming for the SDRPlay and the HackRF (receive only).

 Two very rudimentary programs are provided for interactive use;
 *monitor* listens to one or more demodulated audio streams and